sotex-lab/sotex-box/docs/repository/index.md

-├── .config # Folder that contains config files, e.g. config for dotnet tools ├── .dockerignore # File that contains all the things that docker should include in the build process ├── .editorconfig # File that specifies how should files be formated ├── .github # Folder with workflows
+├── .config # Folder that contains config files, e.g. config for dotnet tools ├── .dockerignore # File that contains all the things that docker should include in the build process ├── .editorconfig # File that specifies how should files be formated ├── .env.template # File that specifies all environment variables for docker ├── .github # Folder with workflows
 ├── .pre-commit-config.yaml # Precommit configuration
 ├── CODEOWNERS # File containing the codeowners of certain parts of the repository